ms/buildtogether.tech/src/security.md

 ## An Example Attack

-Dozens of books have been written about the mechanics of computer security
-<cite>Easttom2019,McDonald2020,Seitz2021</cite>.
-We won't try to cover all of
-that here, but it wouldn't feel right to wrap up this chapter without showing you at least one software exploit that's unfortunately still quite common.
+Dozens of books have been written about the mechanics of computer security [% b Easttom2019 McDonald2020 Seitz2021 %].
+We won't try to cover all of that here, but it wouldn't feel right to wrap up this chapter without showing you at least one software exploit that's unfortunately still quite common.